daria jamil | Basmeh & Zeitooneh

 Graham coordinates RRLI’s communications with partners, supporters and the wider public.
 He is driven by a strong passion and desire to effect positive change in the world, particularly through responding to forced displacement.
 He has experience in Digital communication and he believes that technology is a powerful tool in communication and if used properly, it can expedite the much needed change in our world today.
 Graham is currently based in Zimbabwe and he loves reading current affairs and also enjoys playing tennis and swimming.

-Hani is the Coalition Lead at RRLI and as a person of displacement, Hani believes that solutions come from within the displaced communities and this is what motivated him to join the team.
-Prior to joining RRLI, Hani was involved in a lot of movements including co-founding SHiFT social innovation Hub in the north of Lebanon, in which he led its Mental Health and Psycho-social component.
+Hane is the Director of Programs at RRLI and as a person of displacement, Hane believes that solutions come from within the displaced communities and this is what motivated him to join the team.
+Prior to joining RRLI, Hane was involved in a lot of movements including co-founding SHiFT social innovation Hub in the north of Lebanon, in which he led its Mental Health and Psycho-social component.
 While there he designed and launched the MHPSS intervention after the Beirut Blast in 2020.
 In 2017, he founded SADA troupe for playback theatre which aimed to establish a safe platform where communities can express their narratives, memories, fears, and aspirations before experiencing them coming alive on stage.
 He holds a Bachelor’s degree in psychology and a Master’s degree in theater studies.
-Hani is currently based in Belgium and he is passionate about theater, Arts and he loves Animals.
+Hane is currently based in Belgium and he is passionate about theater, Arts and he loves Animals.

 julius oyugi | finance manager